 A3.5m ( UK Nationals winner 2017 ).
 This design is a bit of outlier and we didn’t offer it in 2017.
 Dylan Fletcher developed the sail in the back end of 2016 - it has some unusual features and countered the direction of travel on the A4m / A5m.
 After several request we have included this option for 2018.
 It sits between the A3m and A5m in terms of shape.
 Its flatter in the base compered to the A5m but from the middle up is more like the A5 than the A3.
 Its unusual in that its very short in the luff and needs to be set on short mast.
 It also has a very wide luff pocket which is made from “yarn tempered racing cloth” ( 165 HTP SQ).
 Its a tricky sail to pigeon hole due to needing a specific mast length - it could be used with standard mast but it would sit very high above the boom.
 Its still a good all round sail as Dylan has proven but would suit lighter sailors being flatter and on a lower set mast reducing the heeling force.

 We work closely with both CST and Ctech who both have several very good mast designs available for the Moth.

-The A3m design has been used successfully on most of the current popular masts.
+The A5m design will work successfully on most of the current popular masts.
 The standard luff curve works on the CST 21 and 22 and the Ctech 03 and 03b.
 Mach 2 medium masts also work on this design.